Walt Disney Stock: This “Trophy Asset” Keeps Beating the Market

 The Bottom Line on DIS Stock

-Shareholders can expect those returns to continue.
-Walt Disney Co’s real magic comes from squeezing as much value from its trophy assets as it can by folding these properties into its conglomeration of different businesses such as movies, theme parks, and consumer products.
+Shareholders can expect those returns to continue from Walt Disney stock.
+The company’s real magic comes from squeezing as much value from its trophy assets as it can by folding these properties into its conglomeration of different businesses such as movies, theme parks, and consumer products.

-Online video presents the biggest of such opportunities.
-Soon, you will only be able to stream Disney’s movies and T.V. shows, including Marvel, Pixar, and Star Wars, on its exclusive service, “Disney+.”
-The new division could add billions to the company’s bottom line, providing funds for additional dividends and stock buybacks.
+Online video presents the biggest of such opportunities for Walt Disney Co.
+Soon you will only be able to stream Disney’s movies and T.V. shows—including Marvel, Pixar, and Star Wars productions—on its exclusive service, “Disney+.”
+The new division could add billions of dollars to the company’s bottom line, providing funds for additional dividends and stock buybacks.

 That’s the benefit of investing in trophy assets.